Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

   UX.
 My website is designed for people curious about getting into aviation, specifically women, and im hopeful my website will give them the motivation towards getting into the cockpit.
+After speaking to my mentor it was advised that i remove the carousel and have a grid system for my images to make them look more user friendly.
 User stories-

 Wireframes-